aligungr/UERANSIM/README.md

 In terms of 3GPP coverage, fundamental control plane features are done.
 However, some of them are in progress.

-At the same time, NR radio interface is under development but not complete yet.
+At the same time, 5G-NR radio interface is under development but not complete yet.
 Currently we utilize the radio interface over a simulated environment.

 <p align="center">
 <img src="https://img.shields.io/badge/5G%20Radio%20Interface-in%20progress-orange" alt="OS Linux"/>